curl/everything-curl/sourcecode-reportvuln.md

   [distros@openwall](https://oss-security.openwall.org/wiki/mailing-lists/distros)
   to prepare them about the upcoming public security vulnerability announcement - attach the advisory draft for information.
-Note that 'distros' won't accept an embargo longer than 14 days and they do not care for Windows-specific flaws.
+Note that 'distros' do not accept an embargo longer than 14 days and they do not care for Windows-specific flaws.

 - The security team commits the fix in a private branch.
 The commit message